-Useful lives

 Leasehold improvements and furniture and fixtures 3 - 5 years

 Office equipment 2 - 5 years

 Computer equipment 3 years

 The residual values, estimated useful lives and depreciation method of property, plant and equipment are reviewed, and adjusted as appropriate, at each balance sheet date.
-The effects of any revision are recognised in the income statement when the changes arise.
+The effects of any revision are recognised in profit or loss when the changes arise.